farmera/sare_grant/study_methods.md

 #### Interpreting Spectral Indices

-Thus, interpreting a spectral index starts with acquiring accurate aerial image data.
+Interpreting a vegetation index starts with acquiring accurate aerial image data.
 Doing so requires consideration of two fundamental issues:

 1. Placing the camera at the correct height and orientation for a sufficient period of time.